 - Frequent flyer data

-The details surrounding Air India’s security breach are not entirely clear.
-What is known is that the breach occurred during a recent cybersecurity attack of the airline’s third-party data processor, SITA PSS, which handles the storage and processing of passengers' personal information in the cloud.
+The circumstances surrounding Air India's security breach are unclear.
+The breach was discovered during a recent cybersecurity attack on the airline's third-party data processor, SITA PSS, which handles the storage and processing of passengers' personal information in the cloud.

 Air India has stated that it first received notice of the breach from its data processor on February 25, 2021.
 However, they were not advised of the identities of the affected passengers until March 25 and April 5.
 The airline claims that no password data was breached.
 It further claimed that credit card data was not breached, and its data processor did not retain CVV/CVC numbers.

 In its response to its massive security breach, Air India announced it took the following steps to ensure passenger data safety by: